Supporting Health Equity and Affordable Health Coverage for Immigrant Populations

 As part of the series, SHVS also hosted a webinar, State Strategies to Support Afghan Evacuees in Accessing Health Coverage, that provided an overview of eligibility standards for evacuees and strategies for states to expedite enrollment in health coverage following the mass evacuation of Afghans in September, 2021.

-Looking ahead, SHVS has additional programming planned for the series, including an expert perspective on how states can leverage Medicaid buy-in and Section 1332 waivers to provide coverage options to immigrant populations.
+Looking ahead, SHVS has additional programming planned for the series in the form of communications materials to support states as they outreach to immigrant communities.
 Through the series, SHVS will support states as they innovate and test alternative pathways to providing coverage for immigrant populations.